This page contains affiliate links meaning I earn a commission if you use those links. I only recommend products I use and trust.

 Next, I needed to choose some of the other elements.
 I searched Pinterest each time for items such as “farmhouse sink,” “farmhouse lighting,” “farmhouse faucet,” and “farmhouse flooring.”
 Once I got the swing of that I simply found products that matched each photo I found!
 Finding the products was probably one of the trickiest parts, but through the help of Pinterest, Houzz and Google, I managed to find the exact products or very similar for everything I needed.
 (If you haven’t discovered Houzz yet, go now…like right now…it is AMAZING!)

-Mixing metal and shiplap was a great way to combine the farmhouse and modern look, so I chose metal stools.
+Mixing metal and shiplap is a great way to combine the farmhouse and modern look, so I chose metal stools.
 Lantern lighting is another great addition to any farmhouse kitchen!
 It allowed the room to still stay airy, but also brought the oil rubbed bronze look I paired with my white color scheme.

 The farmhouse sink, next to my island, is one of my favorite features.
 No farmhouse kitchen is complete without one.
 You can find these sinks in all sorts of finishes, including stainless steel, black, and white.
 They also come in single sink and double sink options.
 Having a family of 10 means I use some pretty big pots around here, so I chose the largest single size sink I could find!

 Some of my other farmhouse elements include: a barn door to the basement, crystal knobs on all my cabinets, farmhouse trim around the windows, and white milk jugs to hold my large counter utensils.
 Antique Farm House has some AMAZING finds that are unique and fit in so well with the farmhouse look, as well as others!
 Since I stuck with a more modern looking kitchen base (cabinets and appliances) it left room to add in more vintage inspired pieces elsewhere, to maintain the modern and farmhouse balance.

 Here are some of my before and after photos!